itohio/EasyRobot/pkg/core/math/tensor/SPEC.md

 // SetAt sets the element at the given indices func (t *Tensor) SetAt(indices []int, value float32)

-// Reshape returns a new tensor with the same data but different shape (zero-copy) func (t *Tensor) Reshape(newShape []int) *Tensor
+// Reshape returns a new tensor with the same data but different shape (zero-copy when possible) func (t *Tensor) Reshape(newShape []int) *Tensor
 ```